 Apart from the dissemination of research results, the NCCP carries out and commissions impact research in areas that lack scientific evidence of program effects.
 Countering Violent Extremism (CVE), for instance, encompasses a multitude of prevention measures.
 Yet, politicians and practitioners alike are still faced by a limited understanding of CVE programs' impacts despite their extensive promotion in many countries.
 As knowledge broker, the NCCP aspires to uncover research deficits in the field of crime prevention and translates research evidence into policy relevant Information.

-In 2016 the NCCP was founded following the recommendation of the working group “crime and security” in the Chancellor’s Experts’ Dialogue on Germany’s Future (Experts’ Dialogue) and is currently in a three-year development stage.
-Organizationally, we are affiliated with the German Forum for Crime Prevention (DFK) and supported by an advisory committee and a steering Group.
+Founded in 2016, the NCCP resulted from the recommendation of the task force “crime and security” of the Chancellor’s Expert Dialogue on Germany’s future and is currently in a three-year development stage.
+It is organizationally affiliated with the German Forum for Crime Prevention (DFK) and supported by an advisory committee and a steering board.
 Both boards include representatives from academia, policy, and practice.